danferth/todo/README.md

 ====

 ## The big random list
-- [ ] double check the `<span>` needed for required fields in forms for jq validate.
-Does it need an id or not?
 - [ ] double check all product images and downloads. *(download the folders from c9 output on screen file names from json and match up in file explorer with details view)*
 - [ ] the related products needs an overhaul. it's a bit big when only two are present.
 Also the styling when on smaller screens is horrible
 - [ ] Product parts linsings have a checkbox for common items like 'sterile, accessories available...'